nolan-middleton/CPT_S-Group-Project-Fall-2025/README.md

 ## Strategies to Combat High Dimensionality

-The high dimensionality of the dataset poses numerous problems (the “curse of dimensionality”) especially given how few data points we have.
+The high dimensionality of the datasets poses numerous problems (the “curse of dimensionality”) especially given how few data points each one has.

 ### Strategy 1: Do nothing
 One way of dealing with any problem is to just ignore it.
 This could provide us with a good base point to compare performance with.
 We should anticipate that the results will be pretty bad, and this would give us an opportunity to discuss the issues with using the dataset as-is.
 While the DT and RF may not be as affected by the high dimension, the NBC, SVM, and *k*-NN will all likely suffer from the high dimension.